 Pay attention to how a moving company communicates with you from your very first call or email.
 Are they responsive, clear, and willing to answer all your questions?
 Good communication is a sign of a well-run business.
 A trustworthy mover will provide a detailed, transparent estimate and walk you through their process.
 Be wary of any company that is hard to get in touch with or gives you vague answers.
 As you read reviews, look for comments on customer service.
 The best reviews often include specifics about the crew and whether the final cost matched the initial quote, giving you a great sense of the company’s reliability.

-Moving Company Red Flags to Watch Out For
+Moving Company Red Flags You Can’t Ignore

 Choosing a mover can feel overwhelming, but knowing what to avoid makes the process much easier.
 While most moving companies are run by hardworking, honest people, a few bad actors can give the industry a bad name.
 Spotting the warning signs early on can save you from a world of stress, hidden fees, and damaged belongings.
 Think of it as doing a little homework to protect your peace of mind—and your possessions.
 A great move starts with a great mover, and that means steering clear of companies that don’t have your best interests at heart.
 Here are the biggest red flags to watch out for.